relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/10 - Cisco Collaboration Platforms and APIs/main.md

 &nbsp;

-The Team object represents a team and contains the URI, the team name, nd the users associated with the team.
+The Team object represents a team and contains the URI, the team name, and the users associated with the team.
 Table 10-11 shows the Finesse Team aPIs to access the Team object and list all team messages.

 &nbsp;